 - 1. The exam of the programmes comprises the education units included in the study schedules with the stated student workload.
 These study schedules form an integral part of these Teaching and Examination Regulations and also include compensation regulations. - 2.
 Bachelor-1 Economics and Taxation corresponds with Bachelor-1 of the bachelor programme Economics and Business Economics.
 The Bachelor-1 Economics and Taxation also includes the education unit Introductie Fiscale Economie. - 3.
-The descriptions of the education units mentioned in the first subsection, included in the course guide, are part of these Teaching and Examination Regulations with regard to learning objectives, forms of examination, admission requirements and study load. - 4.
-If education units have a Dutch and an English version, both versions must have a similar type of education, identical partial tests, identical forms of examination, identical examination assignments; in principle, the examinations of both versions are taken at the same time.
+The descriptions of the education units mentioned in the first subsection, included in the course guide, are part of these Teaching and Examination Regulations with regard to learning objectives, forms of examination, admission requirements and study load.

+- 4. If education units have a Dutch and an English version and have equal learning goals, both versions must have a similar type of education, identical partial tests, identical forms of examination, and identical examination assignments. - 5.
+If education units have a Dutch and English version and their learning goals differ in the area of the international context, both versions mush have a similar type of education, equivalent partial tests, identical forms of examination, and equivalent examination assignments.
+The content of the partial tests and the examination assignments may differ in the area of the international context. - 6.
+For all education units which have a Dutch and English version, the examinations of both versions are, in principle, taken at the same time.
 If the group size of an education unit gives cause for this, the Program Director can allow that for both versions partial tests or examinations can be taken at different times.
-In that case, the partial tests or examinations do not have identical but equivalent examination assignments. - 5.
+In that case, the partial tests or examinations do not have identical but equivalent examination assignments. - 7.
 In Bachelor-3 of the Economics and Business Economics and Econometrics and Operations Research programmes, students choose one Major from the offer as published on the website of the School.
-Each student may participate in a maximum of one seminar from the offer of the chosen Major. - 6.
+Each student may participate in a maximum of one seminar from the offer of the chosen Major. - 8.
 In Bachelor-3 of the Economics and Business Economics and Econometrics and Operations Research programmes, students choose either a Minor from the offer as published on the website of the School, or follow an internship approved by the School or take part in the exchange programme of the School.
-If students choose a Minor or an internship, they also follow a number of elective courses from the offer of the School.

-- 7. In derogation of the previous subsection, the chairperson of the Examination Board under mandate of the Dean can grant students at their request permission to incorporate a Minor, or one or more with sufficient result completed courses at another school or university, in the elective space of their study programme.
-The requirements that these courses must meet are published on the website of the School and form an integral part of these Teaching and Examination Regulations. - 8.
+If students choose a Minor or an internship, they also follow a number of elective courses from the offer of the School. - 9.
+In derogation of the previous subsection, the chairperson of the Examination Board under mandate of the Dean can grant students at their request permission to incorporate a Minor, or one or more with sufficient result completed courses at another school or university, in the elective space of their study programme.
+The requirements that these courses must meet are published on the website of the School and form an integral part of these Teaching and Examination Regulations. - 10.
 The transition regulations of the programmes as published on the website of the School, form an integral part of these Teaching and Examination Regulations